soggybag/Front-end-Web-Class-7/README.md

             - Why did they do what they did in this situation?
             - Where do you think it could be improved?
             - What is working best?
+            - You can divide comments into:
+                - Content presented
+                - Design
+                - User Experience